-The MLSA requires the primary dealer to deliver, among other things, a sales confirmation in connection with collateral that is newly issued.
+The MLSA requires the primary dealer to deliver on behalf of the borrower, among other things, a sales confirmation.
 What form of sales confirmation is acceptable?

 A Rule 10b-10 confirmation is satisfactory.
 Other written sales confirmations, including e-mail confirmations that contain the required pricing information and are customarily provided by many broker-dealers prior to mailing of a Rule 10b-10 confirmation, will also be acceptable.